Skip to content

 Why is this bad?

-If the dict keys are valid identifiers, they can be passed as keyword arguments directly.
+If the dict keys are valid identifiers, they can be passed as keyword arguments directly, without constructing unnecessary dictionary.
+This also makes code more type-safe as type checkers often cannot precisely verify dynamic keyword arguments.

 Example